ahitech/US_International_Esperanto-keymap/README.md

 ## Description

-Esperanto is the most successive planned international language in the world.
+Esperanto is the most successful planned international language in the world.
 [Haiku operating system](https://www.haiku-os.org) already supports Esperanto as an input method.
 However, since English is much more useful, switching between Esperanto and US International keymaps for the few special Esperanto